This T-80 tank, I had a lot of difficulties until completion. Using etched parts in earnest. Built from September 2009

 Mounting two spare fuel tanks seems Russian tank image.

-Many reactive armor is attached on the armor.
+Many reactive armors are attached on the armor.
 It’s a peculiar feature of the present age tank.

 So good texture did not go out because the light was too large, though I use the epoxy transparent patty for the glass expression.
 I might cut out the transparent plastic panel…

-I did washing and pastel painting as usual.
+I did the washing and pastel painting as usual.

 Not so many decals and it’s well attached and no silvering.

 It takes much time to complete all between long interval.
 Many parts were broken and repaired.
 After solving many troubles, I love this kit very much.